Little-Bro/EcoSim/README.md

 Bunnies run away from the foxes when they see them.

-I would like to add 'genes' which an animal could pass on to its offspring.
+Animals have'genes' which they can pass on to their offspring.
 The children will inherit the genes from their mother or their father with equal probability and each gene will have a slight chance of mutating (thereby increasing or decreasing the associated variable).
-These genes would affect the animal's attractiveness, speed, gestation period and sight diameter.
+These genes affect the animal's speed, gestation period and sight diameter.